Robert Boyle was seventeenth century chemist famous for his work on gases

 Chronology/Biography of Robert Boyle:

-1629: Robert Boyle Senior, the Earl of Cork appointed Lord High Justice
+1629: Robert Boyle Senior, the Earl of Cork was appointed the Lord High Justice

 1631: Earl of Cork appointed Lord High Treasurer.
 Death of his mother and Boyle goes to live in Dublin with the rest of his family and leaving his country nurse.